Zstorm999/Zstorm999/README.md

 - programming languages design :computer:

-At the moment, I’m working on two side projects (outside of my daily job) :
+At the moment, I’m working on a strategy/management game that best can be discribed as: "silk road, but in space".
+Stay tuned !
-- [organic roguelike](https://github.com/Zstorm999/organic-roguelike), an experiment to generate an interesting roguelike world that does not have this classic "squary" look to the rooms
-- an improvement of my previous work on [tilemap editor](https://github.com/Zstorm999/tilemap_editor), a tool to design old-school tilemaps and scenes for video games (zelda style)

 ## Languages